kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

 and make progress.
 -->

-- **Traffic distribution tools that Flagger can use other than istio are not supported** While Flagger is able to support a wide range of traffic distribution tools including istio, nginx for grey scale releases.
-However, Kuraotr currently only supports unified installation of istio in multiple clusters, and Kurator may implement unified installation of other traffic distribution tools in the future.
+- **Traffic distribution tools other than istio are not supported** While Flagger is able to support a wide range of traffic distribution tools including istio, nginx for grey scale releases.
+However, Kurator currently only supports unified management of istio across clusters.
+Kurator may implement other traffic distribution tools in the future.

 ### Proposal